MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/user-interface/messaging-user.md

 If the client calls **closeOK()** or **close()** directly, then the final result might be the page or the parent page.

 ## When are validation messages cleaned up?
-In AX 2012, when a user enters data that is determined to be invalid or when the data isn't found, the previous valid value is returned to the field, and focus moves from the form to a different window, the Infolog.
-If the user is doing "heads-down" data entry, he or she must then stop, move focus back to the field that had the invalid value, and type a correcting entry.
-Additionally, because the invalid value is cleared, even if the user transposed a single number or mistyped a single character, he or she must retype the whole value.
-The "invalid value" message remains on the screen, and the user must manually clear it.

-However, with the messaging system in use for Finance and Operations apps, the validation message (called using the same APIs) appears in a message bar on the page itself in a passive manner.
+With the messaging system in use for Finance and Operations apps, the validation message (called using the same APIs) appears in a message bar on the page itself in a passive manner.
 The invalid value remains but is flagged as invalid.
 The user can continue to enter data and can correct the validation issue at any point before the data is saved.

 When a validation issue has been corrected so that the corresponding message in the message bar is no longer valid, the messaging system removes the message.
 The timing of message removal depends on the level where the validation logic is defined.